 What is the Voice of the Customer?

 The Voice of the Customer (VoC) is a vital customer experience tool.
-We use it to map customer journeys, understand customer needs and improve products, services and customer touchpoints.
+We use it to map customer journeys, understand customer needs and improve customer experience.

 Businesses use the Voice of the Customer in one-off projects and continuous improvement, we can summarise the steps: